exzombie/HP35s-routines/README.md

 provide meaningful line numbers.
 Each routine consists of subroutines that also have meaningful labels in the form of equation text.
 These "equations" are jumped over and never executed, so the value of flag 10 doesn't matter.
 They only aid the reader.
+Since they may be misinterpreted as instructions, they are labeled with their checksums.

 After the code comes the description of the routine, how it's meant to be called and what the subroutines do.
 The "public" subroutines,